siraben/zkeme80/docs/module-layout.md

 module source sizes, and activation after appending a resident beyond a tool.
 Build the complete image with `make build`; interactive emulator checks remain necessary for Forth compilation and runtime behavior.

+`make test` also checks the disposable emulator ROM injector without starting TilEm.
+The Nix ROM derivation runs both portable test suites before assembly, so the build-only CI job exercises them. `guile --no-auto-compile build.scm` is an alternative entry point that resolves source files relative to the repository and writes the ROM and label map to the caller's current directory.

 `make upgrade` derives its code-page list from this same manifest through `rom-upgrade-pages`.
 It includes the kernel, RAM template, all resident/tool